hhelium/NIR_data/README.md

     * cardboard
     * plastic
     * glass
-2. A total of 54 different daily used objects were selected.
+2. 54 different daily used objects were selected.
     * Expand the universality of our datasets.
     * For each object, 10 sample were selected for data collection
     * For each sample, about 30 nir spectra was collected using SciO sensor